nya3jp/tast/docs/ARCHITECTURE.md

 We had a bug that Tast CLI fails to run because of unsupported flags on release branches ([b/191779650](https://issuetracker.google.com/issues/191779650)).
-It was because a new flag was added to Tast CLI but Chrome OS CI used an unbranched config to specify a list of flags to pass to Tast CLI.
+It was because a new flag was added to Tast CLI but ChromeOS CI used an unbranched config to specify a list of flags to pass to Tast CLI.

-We think that this is a design bug in Chrome OS CI configuration: unbranched CI configs should not construct Tast CLI flags that can change per branch.
+We think that this is a design bug in ChromeOS CI configuration: unbranched CI configs should not construct Tast CLI flags that can change per branch.
 We expect that this problem is solved in the future.
 ***

-#### Beware of Chrome OS specific logic
+#### Beware of ChromeOS specific logic

 Tast framework should focus on being a general remote testing framework, and should be agnostic to the target/host system type.

-Tast started as a testing framework for Chrome OS, so naturally it has several hard-coded logic that assume that the target system is Chrome OS and the host system is Chrome OS chroot.
-But we expect that Tast will be used outside of Chrome OS in near future.
-Therefore it is good to avoid introducing new Chrome OS specific logic to the framework, and remove existing Chrome OS specific logic from the framework.
+Tast started as a testing framework for ChromeOS, so naturally it has several hard-coded logic that assume that the target system is ChromeOS and the host system is ChromeOS chroot.
+But we expect that Tast will be used outside of ChromeOS in near future.
+Therefore it is good to avoid introducing new ChromeOS specific logic to the framework, and remove existing ChromeOS specific logic from the framework.

-If you need Chrome OS specific logic, consider if you can put them in test bundles or CI systems.
-If it's impossible, introduce a proper boundary between the new Chrome OS specific logic and existing OS agnostic logic.
+If you need ChromeOS specific logic, consider if you can put them in test bundles or CI systems.
+If it's impossible, introduce a proper boundary between the new ChromeOS specific logic and existing OS agnostic logic.

 *** aside
 **Example**: Test hooks